BRIEF SUMMARY AND INTRODUCTION: Until just a few

 the form for the first year in which the election is in

-other taxable income resulting at both the corporate and
+capital gains or other taxable income resulting at both the

-owner level at the time of such changeover.
-Don't make
+corporate and owner level at the time of such changeover.

-such a change without first consulting a competent tax
+Don't make such a change without first consulting a competent

-advisor, as the tax consequences can be severe in certain
+tax advisor, as the tax consequences can be very severe in

 This new set of IRS regulations was a truly revolutionary